Data Centers in South Carolina

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: South Carolina provides significant, data center-specific tax incentives.
-The state offers a complete sales and use tax exemption on electricity, computer equipment, and software purchases for qualifying data center projects.
-This directly reduces both the initial capital investment and ongoing operational costs.
+Tax Advantage For Data Centers: South Carolina offers a very favorable tax climate for data center operators and tenants.
+The state provides statutory sales and use tax exemptions on computer equipment, software, and electricity, which dramatically lowers both initial capital investment and ongoing operational costs.

 Natural Disaster Risk

-South Carolina has a High natural disaster risk profile, with a FEMA National Risk Index score of 88.80, as of September 2025.
-The state's geography exposes it to several significant environmental threats that require careful facility planning and site selection.
+South Carolina has a High natural disaster risk profile, with a FEMA National Risk Index score of 88.80 as of September 2025.
+Careful site selection and facility engineering are essential to mitigate potential impacts.